SungyunKim-AI/WSIs_rigid_registration/README.md

 Finetune the **DISK** keypoint detector on pathology/WSI data using reinforcement learning with identity-grid and affine rewards.

+**Code base.** This module is based on [cvlab-epfl/disk `train.py`](https://github.com/cvlab-epfl/disk/blob/master/train.py).
+This repository contains **only the modified or added code**; the full DISK training codebase is required (clone and merge or run from the original repo with these files overlaid).

 ### Structure

 | Path | Description |